-The interaction of the fishery with ETP species is recently known after an analysis of the 2015-2017 time series.
-No recent reports have been published and the information is still the same as the data used for the second surveillance audit.
+The interaction of the fishery with ETP species is recently known after an analysis of the 2017-2019 time series4.
 Several mitigation measures have been recommended in the recently published discard reduction plan.
+Developments to
-Developments to improve knowledge of potential impacts of the fishery on ETP species include:

-A software platform developed for the registry of incidental fishing in the operation of industrial fleets (XV-X).

-On-board vessel protocols for the release and treatment of ETP fauna.

-Training programs for crews of fishing vessels.
+- improve knowledge of potential impacts of the fishery on ETP species include: - A software platform developed for the registry of incidental fishing in the operation of industrial fleets (XV-X). - On-board vessel protocols for the release and treatment of ETP fauna. - Training programs for crews of fishing vessels.

-Increase the coverage of on-board observers
+Increase the coverage of on-board observers.